Second-order asymptotics for source coding, dense coding and pure-state entanglement conversions: Introduction

-\thref{thm:sc-second-order}(i) of Section~\ref{sec:information-tasks} gives an explicit expression for the coefficient $b$ in the case of fixed-length (visible) quantum source coding.
+\Cref{thm:sc-second-order}(i) of Section~\ref{sec:information-tasks} gives an explicit expression for the coefficient $b$ in the case of fixed-length (visible) quantum source coding.
 In Figure~\ref{fig:rate} we plot $(an + b\sqrt{n})/n$ against $n$ for a memoryless quantum information source which emits the (mutually non-orthogonal) pure states $|0\rangle$ and $|+\rangle$ with equal probability, for three different values of the error threshold $\eps$.
 This exhibits how the rate of data compression converges to its asymptotically optimal value.

 In this paper we study the second order asymptotics of various information-processing tasks: fixed-length quantum source coding, noisy dense coding, entanglement concentration, pure-state entanglement dilution, and transmission of information through a classical-quantum channel.
 For each task we consider the $n$-copy case, where $n$ denotes the number of copies of the relevant resource (source, entangled state or channel) employed in the protocol, $\eps$ denotes the error threshold, and $m^{n,\eps}(\rho)$ denotes the characteristic quantity of the protocol (e.g.~the minimum compression length in the case of source coding).
-We arrive at an expression of the form \reff{2nd} for $m^{n,\eps}(\rho)$ -- which in this case is a quantity from which the optimal asymptotic rate $R$ of the protocol is obtained through the relation For each of the tasks studied, the coefficient $a$ turns out to be the entropic quantity characterizing $R$.
+We arrive at an expression of the form \reff{2nd} for $m^{n,\eps}(\rho)$ -- which in this case is a quantity from which the optimal asymptotic rate $R$ of the protocol is obtained through the relation

+For each of the tasks studied, the coefficient $a$ turns out to be the entropic quantity characterizing $R$.
 Moreover, the coefficient $b$ is proportional to $\Phi^{-1}(\eps)$, where $\Phi^{-1}$ denotes the inverse of the cumulative distribution function of the standard normal distribution, and the constant of proportionality depends on the underlying resource (the latter is often called the {\em{dispersion}} or {\em{information variance}}).
 This form of $b$ is a feature of all results on second order asymptotics and stems from the Berry-Esseen theorem~\cite{Fel71} -- a refinement of the central limit theorem which takes into account the rate of convergence of a distribution to a standard normal distribution.